-- (1) Responsibilities of Audit & Supervisory Board Members - As an independent entity entrusted with authority by the shareholders, the Audit & Supervisory Board Members are responsible for ensuring the sound and sustainable growth of the Company, and for establishing a good corporate governance stance in response to the public trust by supervising the performance of duties of the Directors. - (2) Authority and Roles of Audit & Supervisory Board Members including the authority to audit operations and assets, and supervises the performance of duties of the Directors by attending meetings of the Board of Directors and other important meetings, viewing important approval documents, investigating departments within the Company, and investigating subsidiaries in accordance with the auditing policies and plans stipulated by the Audit & Supervisory Board.
+- (1) Responsibilities of Audit & Supervisory Board Members - As an independent entity entrusted with authority by the shareholders, the Audit & Supervisory Board Members are responsible for ensuring the sound and sustainable growth of the Company, and for establishing a good corporate governance stance in response to the public trust by supervising the performance of duties of the Directors. - (2) Authority and Roles of Audit & Supervisory Board Members Each Audit & Supervisory Board Member shall appropriately exercise his/her legal investigating authority, including the authority to audit operations and assets, and supervises the performance of duties of the Directors by attending meetings of the Board of Directors and other important meetings, viewing important approval documents, investigating departments within the Company, and investigating subsidiaries in accordance with the auditing policies and plans stipulated by the Audit & Supervisory Board.